Family summer on Flumserberg

 Child-appropriate hiking trails

 Hiking on Flumserberg is a must for families – even if some family members are not old enough to walk yet.
 Various hiking trails suitable for baby buggies ensure that nothing stands in your way of a wonderful day in the mountains.
-The mountain railways comfortably take you to the starting points of the routes, and what’s more: Children up to the age of 6 and accompanied by an adult can use them free of charge!
+The mountain railways comfortably take you to the starting points of the routes.

 Recommended routes on Flumserberg – suitable for a hike with baby buggy: